cu-numcomp/spring23-community-camerontredoux/README.md

 - What you created
 - How you evaluated it
 - Results and interpretation
-- Examples of positive and negative impact
+- Examples of positive and negative impact/risks
 - It should be placed in context of prior work and show how each team member contributed.

 ## Timeline